edmundmiller/edmundmiller.dev/src/content/post/emacs-data-analysis.md

 3. Minimal boilerplate in the org file.
 The header shouldn't be a web of illegible nix, and every `src` block shouldn't go off the page with options.
 4. A way to quickly rerun the analysis from the command line so I can walk away.
 5. A template for a new analysis.
+6. What are all the cool org-mode things I can do?

 ## Nix Shell and Org Mode